ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 			Last Name: [DD][month][YYYY]
 			Email: [DD][month][YYYY]@mailinator.com

-**Check the Saleforce staff email to check there is a notification**
+**Check the Salesforce staff email to check there is a notification**

 60. Visit mailinator.com and enter: